1Password Plugin for Quicksilver

-I’ve recently developed a 1Password plugin for Quicksilver that gives you the ability to open up Go & Fill items in 1Password, as well as giving you an action to ‘Go & Fill…’ directly from Quicksilver.
+I’ve recently developed a 1Password plugin for Quicksilver that gives you the ability to open up 1Password items in 1Password, as well as giving you an action to ‘Go & Fill’ logins directly from Quicksilver.

-If you like the plugin then please do donate to the project – but note that this isn’t for the work I’ve done on Quicksilver itself, just the 1Password plugin.
+If you like the plugin then please donate to the project.
+However, don’t donate for the work I’ve done on Quicksilver itself, just the 1Password plugin 😉

-If there’s something missing from the plugin, or you’ve found a bug then let me know – although do read the README first over at Github.
+If there’s something missing from the plugin, or you’ve found a bug then let me know.

 Well I knew it needed to be something obvious but I’ve spent over two hours trying to figure it out.